 The countercyclical capital buffer (CCyB) rate for the exposures to Latvian residents has been set at 0%.
-The established CCyB rate will be used to calculate a credit institution-specific CCyB rate from 1 November 2020.
-The Financial and Capital Market Commission (FCMC) will decide about the necessity to set the CCyB rate above 0%, as soon as a significant rise in cyclical systemic risks is recorded in Latvia’s financial sector.
+The established CCyB rate will be used to calculate a credit institution-specific CCyB rate from 1 August 2021.
+The Financial and Capital Market Commission (FCMC) will decide about the necessity to set the CCyB rate above 0% if significant rise in cyclical systemic risks is recorded in Latvia’s financial sector.

 The FCMC, as an institution responsible for the application of the CCyB according to Article 35.5 of the Credit Institution Law, analyses the credit-to-GDP ratio every quarter, as well as its deviation from the trend and the additional indicators to justify the decision on the CCyB rate.

 The FCMC has been monitoring latest developments regarding the global supply-demand shock resulting from a coronavirus (Covid-19) outbreak and the effects it has on Latvia’s economy.
 These effects began to manifest themselves starting from March as the GDP growth rate in Q1 2020 fell into negative territory for the first time since 2010 decreasing by 1.5% compared to the same period in 2019.

 Current revised forecasts for GDP growth highlight an even larger expected annual decrease of 7.5% for 2020 compared to the 6.5% drop forecasted in March.
 Although the first wave of pandemic has slowed down and European countries are starting to lift some restrictions, the uncertainty surrounding future developments still remains and the possibility of a second wave in autumn leads to a cautious cyclical policy and setting of the CCyB rate.
 Various government support mechanisms have already been activated or are being considered to limit further damage to the economy.